OpenCloudHub/gitops/README copy.md

 | Password | (from `local-development/.env.secrets`)          |
 | SSL Mode | `disable`                                        |

-4. Repeat for the Demo App PGVector database (`demo-app-db-cluster-rw.storage.svc.cluster.local`)
+4. Do the PGVector database of the demo RAG app

 ### Environment Variables